whyspia/whyspia-journal-and-docs/mission.md

 ## help people vibe with life 🤝

-- Our core question is: "do you feel aligned and connected enough with the people, places, and rhythms of your life?" - a more specific way of asking how much you vibe with life.
+- Our core question is: "_do you feel aligned and connected enough with the people, places, and rhythms of your life?_" - a more specific way of asking how much you vibe with life.

 - We're here to help those who dont feel aligned or connected enough.
 We cannot guarentee we help, but we can try.
 Often, this takes the form of helping people unlock their own agency.